alexhosp/startup-viability-analysis/customer-segmentation/README.md

 3. **Feature Extraction & Feature Engineering**
 * Feature extraction techniques will be applied to analyze the context of keyword mentions within the collected semi-structured data.
 This analysis aims to reveal audience characteristics, motivations, and preferences.
-* The insights gained will then be used for feature engineering, creating a structured table that defines distinct audience groups and their key characteristics.
+* The insights gained will then be used for feature engineering, creating a structured table that defines distinct hypothesized audience groups and their key characteristics.
 This will facilitate effective customer segmentation.

 4. **Clustering-Based Customer Segmentation Analysis**
 * A clustering algorithm will be utilized to segment the audience into distinct groups based on shared attributes and preferences.
 These customer segments will then serve as the foundation for a succeeding market opportunity analysis (TAM estimation).